About our puppies

 - Low level of trainability

 Yes.
 Guide Dogs are taught to include their handler’s width as well as their own, when avoiding any obstacles.
-This ensures the dog can safely guide the person with blindness or a vision impairment around other people, prams, bicycles and so on.
+This ensures the dog can safely guide the person with blindness or low vision around other people, prams, bicycles and so on.
 Dogs are also taught to judge height, which enables them to guide the person safely to avoid overhead obstacles such as overhanging branches.

 The Guide Dog’s handler has been taught how to negotiate traffic by using their hearing to establish when it is safe to cross the road.
 When the person feels it is safe to cross, they will give the dog the command to do so.
 The Guide Dog will assist by making the crossing straight and direct.

 In these situations, Guide Dogs will follow signals from the handler.
-It is up to the person with blindness or a vision impairment to ask the bus driver what bus has stopped, or the bus driver will call out to the person what number bus it is.
+It is up to the person with blindness or low vision to ask the bus driver what bus has stopped, or the bus driver will call out to the person what number bus it is.
 When the right bus comes along, the person will command the dog “forward” followed by the command “find the step”.
 It is important that the dog places both front feet onto the first step, to let the person know when to step up.

 Environments like shopping centres can be safely explored by a Guide Dog team.
-As always, the person with blindness or a vision impairment needs to know where they are heading, to ensure they can direct the dog at all times.
+As always, the person with blindness or low vision needs to know where they are heading, to ensure they can direct the dog at all times.
 This usually requires loud commands, as it is an unstructured area with open spaces and no defined footpaths.
 The Guide Dog team would normally walk aligned with the shop windows to assist with orientation and locating destinations.
 The team would also need to good have skills in handling crowded conditions.

 About a Guide Dog’s life after work